-From Brooklyn to Iran and Greece, women of all ages make out of New York their own catwalk wearing powerful shades of pink, green, blue, purple and more.
-And they parade gracefully for themselves, knowing that they won’t be a center of attention at a city used to bold outfits and shocking styles.
+From Senegal to Iran and Greece, women of all ages make New York City their catwalk, sporting hair dyed powerful shades of pink, green, blue, purple, turquoise, fuchsia, red, and more.
+They parade gracefully for themselves, knowing they won’t be the center of attention in a city used to bold outfits and shocking styles.

-But True Colors is more than just a story about cool hair colors, it explores how the hues these daring women pick reflect their souls and personalities.
-It’s about their true colors.
-Confidence, expression, security, self-esteem, individuality, rebellion, fun and boldness are just some of the words that these young "cultural standards breakers" choose when synthesizing the why of their hair color.
+Confidence, expression, security, self-esteem, individuality, rebellion, fun, and boldness are just some of the words that these "cultural standard breakers" choose when synthesizing the why of their hair color.

-Finally, in a decade where the global struggle for women's rights and the vindication of feminism is stronger than ever, the fact that women – doesn’t matter if they are teenagers or adults, students or professionals — carry with pride their hair dyed in colors often forbidden or considered “insolent” by the patriarchal society contributes from its humblest side to the change this generation demands.
+In a decade where the global struggle for women's rights and the vindication of feminism is stronger than ever, the fact that women – it doesn’t matter if they are teenagers or adults, students or professionals — carry with pride their hair dyed in colors often forbidden or considered “insolent” by a patriarchal society, humbly contributes to the change and the female empowerment this generation demands.